Nuclear Power Plant - What is it?

 Nuclear fission is generated artificially and in a controlled manner.
 In this, a neutron is fired to an atom of a large chemical element, a small particle at a certain speed, that breaks the atom (breaking its nucleus, formed by neutrons and protons linked by very energetic bonds) in an exothermic nuclear reaction, so a lot of energy is released in the form of heat (thermal energy).

-Nuclear chain reaction in the core of the nuclear power plant
+Nuclear chain reaction in the core

 To get that the energy obtained be greater than the energy used, it is necessary that the nuclear reactions are chain reactions.
 Thus, in spite of it takes a lot of energy to start the nuclear chain reaction, once the reaction is initiated, it does not take as much energy to maintain it, and there comes a time when the energy obtained is higher than the energy used.
 To achieve this it is necessary that the large chemical element (we call heavy, with a high atomic mass) is also radioactive.
 The element that is usually used is a rare isotope of uranium.